Hybrid light-matter excitations and spontaneous time-reversal symmetry breaking in two-dimensional Josephson Junctions: Hybrid excitations

 where the operator

 is expressed in terms of the mean-field (fermionic) eigenstate basis as

 where the explicit expressions for the matrix elements $v_{j,j^{\prime}}(k)$ are reported in App.~\ref{app:Linear_response}.

-At thermal equilibrium, we seek to characterize the spectrum of our system by analyzing its response to an external weak perturbation~\cite{haller2022}.
+We seek to characterize the spectrum of our system by analyzing its response to an external weak perturbation~\cite{haller2022}.
 Therefore, in what follows, we focus on the response of the dimensionless coordinate of the quantum LC circuit, $\hat{X} = \A + \Ac$, which is encoded in the fluctuations